aienergy/slate/source/index.html.md

 ]
 ```

-This endpoint retrieves marginal emissions calculated for the region of Great Britain (GB) using the Balancing Mechanism Merit Order algorithm.
+This endpoint retrieves marginal emissions calculated for the region of Great Britain (GB) using the Balancing Mechanism Merit Order algorithm in half hourly intervals.

 <!-- <aside class="warning">Inside HTML code blocks like this one, you can't use Markdown, so use <code>&lt;code&gt;</code> blocks to denote code.</aside> -->